NIP omega-categorical structures: the rank 1 case: Circular orders

 \begin{cor} Let $V_0,\ldots,V_{n-1}$ be pairwise independent, minimal $0$-definable circular orders.
 Let $V_n,\ldots V_{m-1}$ be pairwise independent minimal $0$-definable linear orders.
-Let $D\subseteq V_0^{k_0}\times \cdots \times V_{m-1}^{k_{m-1}}$ be a closed subset, definable over some parameters $A$.
-Then $D$ is a finite union of products of the form $D_0\times \cdots \times D_{m-1}$, where each $D_i$ is an $A$-definable closed subset of $V_i^{k_i}$. \end{cor} \begin{proof} Each $V_0$ breaks over $A$ into finitely many $A$-definable points and $A$-definable convex subsets, each weakly transitive over $A$.
-Any two such convex subsets are independent by Lemmas \ref{lem:no self-intertwining} and \ref{lem:no circular self-intertwining}.
-We then conclude by Theorem \ref{th:all order types}. \end{proof}
+Let $X\subseteq V_0^{k_0}\times \cdots \times V_{m-1}^{k_{m-1}}$ be definable over some parameters $A$.
+Then the topological closure of $X$ is an $A$-sector of $V_0^{k_0}\times \cdots \times V_{m-1}^{k_{m-1}}$. \end{cor} \begin{proof} Each $V_i$ breaks over $A$ into finitely many $A$-definable points and $A$-definable convex subsets, each weakly transitive over $A$.
+Any two such convex subsets are independent by Lemmas \ref{lem:no self-intertwining}, \ref{lem:no circular self-intertwining} and \ref{lem:linear and circular are independent}.
+Applying Theorem \ref{th:all order types} to the closure of $X$, it is enough to prove the statement for one linear or circular order.
+The case of a linear order is Corollary \ref{lem2_cor} and the circular case follows similarly from Proposition \ref{prop:one circular order}. \end{proof}